-The color of the fruit may help you to decide when to harvest your tomatillo plant.
+The color of the fruit may help you to decide when to harvest tomatillos.
 The fruit of some varieties change color as they ripen.
 Other varieties may indicate ripeness by the husks turning brown or leathery, instead of splitting.

 How to Harvest

-The fruit of the tomatillo plant can simply be picked from the plant.
+The fruit of the tomatillos can simply be picked from the plant.
 This is exactly the same as harvesting tomatoes.
 As you peel the husks you may notice the fruit is covered with a sticky film.
 This is natural and can be gently washed away.